Rich Biske

 Biography

-Rich Biske is the Protection Director for The Nature Conservancy in Minnesota, North Dakota and South Dakota.
+Rich Biske is the Director of Water and Land Protection for The Nature Conservancy in Minnesota, North Dakota and South Dakota.
 Formerly as Resilient Waters Director, Rich led the freshwater policy development, conservation strategy, watershed protection and builds capacity of partner organizations.
 Biske collaborates with public and private sector leaders to advance land and water protection for people and nature.
 He leads a team of talented scientists, regional program managers and project managers that implement conservation action throughout the three-state chapter.

 In 2021 Governor Walz appointed Rich to the Clean Water Council directing the use Clean Water Funds and development of Minnesota water policy.